Walter Wriston: Early life and career

 He attended Wesleyan University, where he received a Bachelor of Arts degree in 1941.
 While there, he was a member of the Eclectic Society and received the "Parker Prize" ("Awarded to a sophomore or junior who excels in public speaking").
 He received a Master's Degree from Tufts University's Fletcher School of Law and Diplomacy in 1942.

-After graduate school, Wriston became a junior Foreign Service officer at the State Department, where he helped negotiate the exchange of Japanese interned in the United States for Americans held prisoner in Japan.
+After graduate school, Wriston became a junior Foreign Service officer at the State Department, where he helped negotiate the exchange of Japanese interned in the United States for Americans held prisoner in the Empire of Japan.
 Drafted into the U.S. Army in 1942, he served in the U.S. Army for four years, being with the Signal Corps on Cebu in the Philippines during his service.

 Career

 Politics

+Wriston was an opponent of John F. Kennedy, stating "Who is this upstart President interfering with the free flow of capital?".

 Wriston was twice offered the job of Secretary of the Treasury, once by Richard Nixon and once by Gerald Ford, but turned down both offers.
 One report is that Wriston declined the offers because these were not made to him personally by the then-President.
 Wriston also would have had to take a substantial pay cut had he accepted the government position.

 He served as Chairman of The Business Council in 1981 and 1982.
 From 1982 to 1989, Wriston was chairman of President Ronald Reagan's Economic Policy Advisory Board.

 Awards and honors

 In 1987, the Manhattan Institute of Policy Research initiated a lecture series in honor of Wriston.

-In 2004 the Idea Channel organized a seven-part series of interviews with him.
+In 2004, the Idea Channel organized a seven-part series of interviews with him.

-In June 2004 Wriston was awarded the Presidential Medal of Freedom, the nation's highest civil honor, by President George W. Bush.
+In June 2004, Wriston was awarded the Presidential Medal of Freedom, the nation's highest civil honor, by President George W. Bush.